 In addition to the Mount Baker GCC climbs in June and the GCC graduation climbs of Mt.
-Rainier in July, numerous other glacier climbs, scrambles, rock climbs and hikes appear on the OSAT calendar for members throughout the year.
+Rainier in July, numerous other glacier climbs, scrambles, rock climbs and hikes appear on the Calendar for members throughout the year.
 Some of these are documented with articles and pictures in the club newsletter, the Yodel.

 OSAT members' interests in climbing and hiking inevitably lead to longer trips and bigger adventures.
 Here is a sampling of OSAT trip reports from years past:

 OSAT offers bicycling rides for all level of riders throughout the riding season.
-Cycling OSATers in the past have enjoyed sponsored rides, the S-T-P, OSAT-organized rides, and various mountain bike adventures, as well as summer rides to the Sunday Tiger Mountain OSAT-AA meeting.
+Cycling OSATers in the past have enjoyed sponsored rides, the S-T-P, OSAT-organized rides, and various mountain bike adventures, as well as summer rides to the OSAT Sunday Tiger Mountain AA Meeting.
 Its a great way to get out and enjoy the Great Northwest while meeting others in sobriety.

 For many years Team OSAT was present on the American Lung Association Trek Tri-Island fund-raising ride.
 In 2007 this evolved into an annual OSAT-organized bike trip to Lopez Island.
 Lopez is particularly well-suited to bike riders, and has good camping facilities.
 OSATers literally arrive by plane, sail boat, and ferry, and rendezvous for several days of bike riding and evenings of fellowship around the campfire.
 Check out the 2009 Lopez trip report in the Yodel.
-Members can check the OSAT calendar for scheduling, which is late-July or early-August.
+Members can check the OSAT Calendar for scheduling, which is late-July or early-August.

 Held annually in November, the OSAT Gratitude Dinner is the largest OSAT event of the year.
 The potluck is the official start of the holiday season for members, and legendary for plentiful excellent food!
 Slide shows, certificate presentations to glacier climbing course graduates, and lots and lots of formal and informal gratitude shared